NelsonBN/demo-dockerfile-alpine-dotnet/README.md

-# DEMO - Dockerfile Alpine for ASP.NET Core
+# Dockerfile Alpine for ASP.NET Core

 ## How can enable the Globalization in the Alpine Linux